xmercerweiss/blog-generator/README.md

 ![image](media/rendered.png)

 ## Configuration
-The script's CONF file must be set before entries may be generated.
+The script's `main.conf` file must be set before entries may be generated.
 It's assumed that the script is running directly on your web server, so all "local paths" are the relative paths to the content on the server from the script.
 Below is a table of all needed configuration values.